Particle clustering in turbulence: Prediction of spatial and statistical properties with deep learning: Numerical simulations

 where $\rho_d$ is the material density of the dust, $\rho_g$ is the fluid density, and $c_s$ is the local speed of sound of the gas.

-To quantify the clustering behavior, $\tau_s$ should be compared with a characteristic time-scale of the turbulent flow.
+The clustering behavior depends on how $\tau_s$ compares with a characteristic time-scale of the turbulent flow.
 A commonly used time scale relevant for our purposes is the Kolmogorov time-scale $\tau_\eta$ \citep{sundaram_collins_1997,pan11,ishihara18}.
 It represents the turnover time of the smallest eddies.
 The ratio of these time-scales is the dimensionless Stokes number $\text{St} = \tau_s/\tau_\eta$\footnote{In protoplanetary disk studies, the ``Stokes number" is often defined instead using as a characteristic time-scale the dynamical time, $\Omega_{\rm K}^{-1}$, where $\Omega_{\rm K}$ is the Keplerian orbital frequency.
 Because our simulations do not include shear, we use the definition appropriate for fluid turbulence.}.
-For $\text{St} \ll 1$, the particle is well coupled to the gas at all scales and behave like a trace particle.
+Particles with $\text{St} \ll 1$ are well coupled to the gas at all scales and behave like trace particles.
 With very little memory of its previous motion, the clustering will be mainly determined by the velocity divergence of the surrounding flow at one point in time.
 It has been shown that the particle velocity divergence $\sum_i \partial_i v_{p}^i \approx \text{St}/\tau_\eta$ \citep{pan11}, where $i$ is the spatial index.
-This implies that for $\text{St} < 1$ the clustering intensifies with the Stokes number.
+This implies that for $\text{St} < 1$ the clustering intensifies with Stokes number.

-Conversely, when $\text{St} > 1$, turbulent fluctuate too rapidly for the particle to respond.
+Conversely, when $\text{St} > 1$, turbulent fluctuations are too rapid for the particles to respond.
 This has two effects.
 First, as the friction time $\tau_s$ increases, the history of the particle has an increasingly large influence on the particle relative velocity.
-As shown in the formal solution of equation~\ref{eq:particle_eom} \citep{pan2013turbulence},
+This can be seen in the formal solution of equation~(\ref{eq:particle_eom}) \citep{pan2013turbulence},

-where $\mathbf{X}(t)$ is the position of the particle at some time $t$ and $t_0$ is a reference time chosen to be long enough (i.e. $t-t_0\gg \tau_s$) so that the velocity at time $t_0$ has long be "forgotten" by the particle.
-From the equation, we see that the particle's current velocity depends on the past history of gas velocity within a time window of $\approx \tau_s$.
+where $\mathbf{X}(t)$ is the position of the particle at some time $t$ and $t_0$ is a reference time chosen to be long enough (i.e. $t-t_0\gg \tau_s$) so that the velocity at time $t_0$ has been ``forgotten" by the particle.
+This solution implies that the particle's current velocity depends on the past history of the gas velocity within a time window of $\approx \tau_s$.
 Hence, one should expect that for $\text{St} > 1$ the local gas velocity divergence, and also the $\text{St}/\tau_\eta$ scaling discussed above, should no longer be adequate for describing particle clustering.